neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-create-apps-in-teams.md

 ![A screenshot of the running app with an arrow pointing to the cross icon to close the preview](03-1/media/ex2-t4-image13.png)

-25. Do not navigate away from this page.
+25. Click X to close the app.

 #### Task 5: Update Dataverse rows
 In this task, you will add buttons that will let users reserve and/or pick up item, you will also update the rows in Dataverse as reserved or picked up.

-1. Select **App** from the Tree view and set the **OnStart** value to the formula below.
+1. Select **App** from the Tree view and set the **OnStart** property to the formula below.
 This formula will create a variable named CurrentUser and set its value to the first user that matches the logged in user's email.

 ```Set(CurrentUser, First(Filter(Users, 'Primary Email' = User().Email)))```